Cancer & Specified Disease Insurance

 Below is information regarding the cancer insurance program.
-Learn more about the Critical Illness policy here.
+A critical illness policy also has cancer-related benefits.

 Plan premiums are deducted from your paycheck on a pre-tax basis in the same month coverage is effective.
 This means your premiums are taken from gross pay before Social Security, federal and state taxes are deducted, which reduces your taxable income.